ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 and cursor-based pagination.
-Rather than attempt to compare and contrast the advantages and disadvantages of competing pagination patterns, this document simply recognizes that SCIM service providers are commonly implemented as an interoperability layer on top of already existing application codebases, databases, and/or APIs that already have a well established pagination pattern.
+Rather than attempt to compare and contrast the advantages and disadvantages of competing pagination patterns, this document simply recognizes that SCIM (System for Cross-Domain Identity Management) service providers are commonly implemented as an interoperability layer on top of already existing application codebases, databases, and/or APIs that already have a well established pagination pattern.